defra-design/aqie-design-history/app/posts/private-beta/sprint-nine.md

   url: https://github.com/defra-design
 ---

-## Research goals from sprint eight
+## Research goals from sprint 8

-This research was conducted with a mix of participants living in rural and urban areas of Northern Ireland.
+This research was conducted with a mix of participants living in the South West of England.

-We focussed on testing our changes to the forecast, including:
+We focussed on testing:
-* how the Northern Ireland participants managed the search function
-* Today, Tomorrow and Outlook tabs
-* only displaying the health advice for the highest reading
-* Daily Air Quality Index (DAQI) without numbers
+* a 24 hour view of historical local air pollutant levels
+* using charts rather than a table to see if the visual approach worked better
-* the changed position of the pollutant summaries and click-through links
+* removing the tooltips for explaining elements of the charts and putting the content ‘inline’ instead

-We also tested how the tabulated monitoring stations were viewed and understood.
+* displaying monitoring data for the closest monitoring area only

 ## Research findings